(NOTE: Ask someone to be the backup chairperson to finish script in case you drop.)

 “This group discourages “cross-talk” which means telling another member what to think or how to act, speaking directly to another person rather than to the group, questioning or interrupting the person who is currently sharing, or giving direct advice to others who have already shared.”

 “Today we are reading from_______________.
 Can someone please read from home?”
 [Hosts can choose to “Share Screen”]

 If you wish to share, please speak up -- we do not use hands up or the chat box in this meeting.

-Please remember that we are alcoholic and are easily distracted.
-To facilitate our focus On the meeting, keep your chats to a minimum.
+As alcoholics we are easily distracted, so to facilitate our focus on the meeting, we request you keep chats to a minimum.

 The meeting is now open for sharing.